golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

     await metrics[2].get(provider_id="abc", start="2022-02-03")  # [["2022-02-03", 140], ["2022-02-04", 170]]
     ```

-### Decentralization of the node indice APIs ecosystem
+### Decentralization of the Network Insights APIs ecosystem

 As mentioned in the [Decisions](#decisions) section, Golem Network will maintain a list of recommended APIs.
 But what about more decentralized solutions?
 We don't have any certain plans yet, but there are few pretty clear directions:

 * Anyone in possession of any useful information about nodes operating on the Golem network can expose such API.
-* Information about existing node indices APIs could be distributed over the Golem protocol.
+* Information about existing Network Insights APIs could be distributed over the Golem protocol.
-* One day we could have aggregators of node indices APIs, who will gather information from many different sources and provide aggregates as just another API.
+* One day we could have aggregators of Network Insights APIs, who will gather information from many different sources and provide aggregates as just another API.

 ## Rationale